ibrahimfarukdogan/ReactMap/README.md

 # ReactMap
-Using a Dummy data with a basic react ts programming to test out the OpenLayers Features For forcing this project to work, you need to use "npm install", and then use "npm run dev" from writing to the terminal
+Using a Dummy data with a basic react ts programming to test out the OpenLayers Features.

+For starting this project up, you need to use "npm install", and then use "npm run dev" from writing to the terminal